-We will work with members to encourage local and national media to attend these events and will target the morning news slots to make sure the world wakes up to our message that EVERYONE COUNTS

-If you are arranging an outreach event for this year's World Sight Day on the 14th of October why not get involved in our EVERYONE COUNTS Global Challenge?
+We will work with members to encourage local and national media to attend these events and will target the morning news slots to make sure the world wakes up to our message that EVERYONE COUNTS. for this year's World Sight Day on the 14th of October why not get involved in our EVERYONE COUNTS Global Challenge?